 Nvidia Ampere specs

-The Nvidia Ampere GPUs are widely expected to feature a 7nm architecture, which is already an upgrade on the 12nm architecture found with Turing.
+The Nvidia Ampere GPUs are confirmed to use 7nm architecture, which is already an upgrade on the larger 12nm architecture found with the current Turing graphics cards.

 Further specs details are far more uncertain though.
 Wccftech suggests the Ampere GPUs will see more vRAM, higher clock speeds and improved power efficiency.